 In the pooled analysis of the KINECT 2 and KINECT 3 trials at 6 weeks, the incidence of serious AEs was 6.6% in the valbenazine arm versus 3.9% in the placebo arm, and the discontinuation rate due to adverse events was 4.5% in the valbenazine arm versus 3.2% in the placebo group.
 All serious AEs were considered not to be treatment related.
 There was one death in the valbenazine group, which was considered to be unrelated to treatment.
-Findings from both KINECT 2 and KINECT 3 studies showed that the occurrence of depression and suicidal ideation in the valbenazine groups was not significantly different from the placebo-treated patients.^{1,2}
+Findings from both KINECT 2 and KINECT 3 studies showed that the occurrence of depression and suicidal ideation in the valbenazine groups was not significantly different from the placebo-treated patients.

-The most common AE with valbenazine at six weeks was somnolence, occurring in \geq 5% of patients and with a higher incidence than in the placebo group.
-Other common AEs with incidence \geq 3%, and with higher incidence in the valbenazine group compared with placebo group were fatigue, headache, decreased appetite, akathisia (agitation/restlessness), nausea, vomiting and dry mouth.
+The most common AE with valbenazine at six weeks was somnolence, occurring in $\geq 5\%$ of patients and with a higher incidence than in the placebo group.
+Other common AEs with incidence $\geq 3\%$ , and with higher incidence in the valbenazine group compared with placebo group were fatigue, headache, decreased appetite, akathisia (agitation/restlessness), nausea, vomiting and dry mouth.
 Data from the 48-week long term extension study obtained from a conference abstract a showed similar pattern of common AEs.
-10 considered to be possibly related to treatment.
-There were two deaths in the deutetrabenazine group, and both were not considered to be related to treatment.